alfredodeza/pytest.vim/README.rst

     Running tests for class TestMyClass

-If you would like to see the complete py.test output you can add a "verbose" flag to any of the commands for Pytest.
+If you would like to see the complete py.test output you can add an optional "verbose" flag to any of the commands for Pytest.
 For the previous command, it would look like::